monkphin/PokeBattle/README.md

 <img src="docs/404-wave.png">
 </details>

 ## User Testing

 I reached out to several friends to help assess the colour choices, layouts, usability and readability of the site.
 Comments included that the colours were calming and that after some adjustments had been made to the messages displayed between turns, it was easier to read and understand what was happening.

 Testing and discussions with my mentor also highlighted a few issues with the Javascript which would allow players to queue multiple inputs to the game logic, leading to the game seemingly playing on its own with the player having no idea what was happening.
-Effectively, the stats would allow multiple clicks, which the game queued and processed as though the user had been interacting with the game in the expected manner, where they take a turn and wait for events to occur.
-This was resolved by adding a new function that was called at the end of each turn, where the game would check for a boolean being true or not when true this would set CSS to prevent player input as well as adjusting the tabIndex to -1 to prevent keyboard interactivity.
+This has been raised in more detail in the [Bugs and Issues](#bugs-and-issues) section.

 Beyond this, I also manually tested the site, running through multiple games and testing all aspects of functionality, from form entry through to game play while keeping an eye on the console for any possible errors that may be logged.